velohero-com/help/docs/export.md

-# Export (PWX, TCX, GPX, iCalendar, RSS...)
+# Data Export Options (PWX, TCX, GPX, iCalendar, RSS...)

-Using the export, you have full control over your data and content.
+Take control of your data with our comprehensive export features.

-## Workout (Activity)
+## Workout (Activity) Exports

-Export workout (activity) as PWX, TCX, CSV, KML or GPX file.
+Export individual workouts (activities) in various formats: PWX, TCX, CSV, KML, or GPX.

 ![Screenshot](img/Workout-Export-Velo-Hero.jpg)

-## Sums (Month)
+**Enhanced Export with `veloherodown`**

+Simplify your workout exports using the open-source command-line tool, `veloherodown`.
+This tool allows you to easily download your recorded activities from Velo Hero and is compatible with Windows, macOS, and Linux.

+Get more information and download `veloherodown` from its GitHub page: <https://github.com/Cyclenerd/veloherodown>

+## Monthly Summary Exports

-Export of sums:
+Export monthly summaries of your activity data.

 ![Screenshot](img/Export-All-Velo-Hero.jpg)